-- Full-fat milk will yield the tastiest creamiest curry but if you’re watching your waistline low-fat coconut milk will be perfectly fine as well.
+- Full-fat coconut milk will yield the tastiest creamiest curry but if you’re watching your waistline low-fat coconut milk will be perfectly fine as well.
 For a decadent curry, you could substitute coconut milk with coconut cream.

 - If you hate tofu… 1) I’m not sure how you got here!
 2) you can substitute out the tofu for any other protein such as soy curls, TVP, seitan, tempeh, or legumes.

 - Feel free to add whatever veggies you choose, although I would suggest parboiling harder vegetables such as potatoes and adding them in with the coconut milk.
 Fast-cooking vegetables like frozen peas or already cooked veggies can go in 2-3 minutes before the cooking time is up.

 - You can use either water or vegetable stock but as usual, I recommend the stock as it gives a lot more depth of flavor.

 - You can use either crushed or chopped canned tomatoes, it doesn’t really matter as you’ll be blending everything anyway.

 - Use a high-quality tofu, extra-firm if you can get it, if not, firm will do.

 Like most curries, the best pairing for this yummy tofu curry is with good soft naan bread and rice.
 I love it with my lemon coconut rice recipe, basmati rice, brown rice etc. but really any rice would go well with it.

 For those avoiding rice or following a low-carb diet, cauliflower rice or shirataki rice will also complement your curry perfectly.
 For those who are dedicated you could even serve it with a leafy salad (this I’m not a fan of even though I’ve seen it done).